FreeMan-join/FreeMan-join/README.md

 ### Hi there 👋
 👋 Hi.
 I’m Elias

-👀 I’m interested in analysis of data and it's related projects
+👀 I’m interested in analysis of data and it's related projects with excel, power BI and SQL

-🌱Mathematics is amazing especially when it is visualisable
+🌱 Mathematics is amazing especially when it is visualisable

+😄 learning has no border